(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections

 \section{Born Approximation}

 Now we want to calculate an approximation to the scattering amplitude for a given potential.
-If we assume the potential is a perturbation to the incident wavefunction, we can attempt to solve Eq.~\eqref{lippmann_schwinger_larger} by iteration:
+If we assume the potential is a perturbation to the incident wave function, we can attempt to solve Eq.~\eqref{lippmann_schwinger_larger} by iteration:

 where we have assumed the correction is small, such that higher-order corrections can be ignored.
 Then we can read off our approximation to $f\left({\bf k}_i,{\bf k}_f\right)$ from Eq.~\eqref{lippmann_schwinger}: